 Working at Camp Colley is inherently rewarding for the ideal candidate.
 Getting hands-on experience working with children in a remote nature setting leads to skill development for staff that is translatable to nearly any profession including teaching, counseling, social work, outdoor recreation, and many more.

 Camp Colley is centrally located in Arizona and is an outdoor enthusiast's playground.
 The unique topography and biology of the Southwest creates incredible adventures to hike, mountain bike, go boating, rock climb, and much more.
 For the city explorer, Phoenix is a short 2.5 hour drive and as the 5th largest U.S. city boasts vibrant arts and cultural experiences, an incredible food scene, countless festivals and great shopping.

 Getting Here and Getting Around

 It is highly recommended that you bring your own vehicle to Camp Colley if possible.
 Because of the remote setting of camp, getting around the state can be extremely difficult without a vehicle.
 However, many staff choose to leave their vehicles behind for the summer and often rely on their new friends and colleagues to get around during the weekends.

-Camp Colley staff will meet the afternoon of May 22 down in Phoenix and will caravan to Happy Jack after completing the required training and employee paperwork.
+Camp Colley staff will meet the morning of May 21st down in Phoenix and will caravan to Happy Jack after completing the required training and employee paperwork.
 The central meeting place in Phoenix is easily accessed by vehicle or on public transportation from the Phoenix Sky Harbor Airport.